oracle/weblogic-kubernetes-operator/site/config-overrides.md

 You can use overrides to customize domains as they are moved from QA to production, are deployed to different sites, or are even deployed multiple times at the same site.

 ## How do you specify overrides?

 * Create a Kubernetes configuration map that contains:
-  * Override templates (also known as situational configuration templates).
+  * Override templates (also known as situational configuration templates), with names and syntax as described in [Override template names and syntax](#override-template-names-and-syntax).
   * A file named `version.txt` that contains the string `2.0`.
 * Set your domain resource `configOverrides` to the name of this configuration map.
 * Create Kubernetes secrets that contain template macro values.